Manicben/dmcomm-neopixel/README.md

-# DMComm
+# DMComm NeoPixel

-Project using Arduino to communicate with Digimon toys, by BladeSabre ( bladethecoder@gmail.com ).
+Project using Arduino to communicate with Digimon toys, originally by BladeSabre ( bladethecoder@gmail.com ) and NeoPixel support added by Manicben.
 License: MIT.

 ## Overview

 On the hardware side, some circuitry is needed to interface the Arduino with the toys.
 See the [guide](https://dmcomm.github.io/guide/nano/) for details.
+Note that this fork expects 2 NeoPixel LEDs to be connected to pin 5.

 The core of the project is the `dmcomm` Arduino sketch found here.
 This accepts instructions via the serial interface, communicates with the toys, and responds via serial with the results.